-Did you know that a passenger rail service existed between New York City, NW.
-Connecticut, and W. Massachusetts until 1972?
+Did you know that a passenger rail service existed between New York City, northwestern Connecticut, and western Massachusetts until 1972?

 It’s true, and the line, along with all of the infrastructure, is still there.

 The Train Campaign aims to bring passenger rail back to the United States, starting with popular rural destination west of Boston and north of New York known as the Berkshire Hills, and also including Columbia County, New York, and the northwestern corner of Connecticut.
 Passenger rail service will provide an economic boost to our communities, reduce the traffic on our roads, and attract new visitors and businesses to our area.

 Restored passenger service from Grand Central Terminal in Manhattan to Pittsfield, MA, will promote sustainable economic development and make the northwest corner of Connecticut and the Berkshire Hills of Massachusetts a vibrant model for the kind of rural-urban connections needed in the 21st century.

 Businesses offering professional jobs will be far more likely to relocate when there is easy access to New York, and existing businesses, schools, and organizations will thrive.